These are the companies leading the trillion trees effort in the U.S.

 Over the next decade, Salesforce plans to conserve and restore 100 million trees.
 Mastercard plans to reach the same number in five years.
 Timberland is also planting trees: 50 million of them.
 Clif Bar is adding 750,000.
 Microsoft, which plans to invest in reforestation as one piece of a strategy to become carbon negative, is developing technology for conservation organizations.
 The companies are among 26 businesses, organizations, and cities that make up the new U.S. chapter of 1t.org, the movement to plant and conserve a trillion trees globally.

-The new group is coordinating pro-forest efforts that have quickly grown over the last few years.
+The new group is coordinating pro-forest efforts that have grown quickly over the last few years.
 It’s designed to accelerate work to protect and plant trees, but also to make sure it happens strategically.
 “We don’t just need to do more, but we need to do it better,” says Jad Daley, president and CEO of American Forests, the nonprofit conservation organization leading the national effort with the World Economic Forum.
 “We are all learning our way into some really complicated challenges—things like how to reforest in a changing climate.”

 The wildfires currently burning in California are one example.
 “We know that we can’t reforest these burned-out areas the way that they were before, because they’re just going to be set up for catastrophic wildfire again,” he says.
 Instead, he says, it’s possible to replant species that are best suited for a changing climate, and trees with genetics that are better suited to tolerate drought or resist pests.
 Trees can also be planted in different densities; in California, for example, that might mean planting fewer trees per acre.